-- 1. The search bar works like most search engines; simply type words, phrases, numbers, or characters.
+- The search bar works like most search engines; simply type words, phrases, numbers, or characters.
 The Search Techniques section goes into more detail and options for searching, but here a few quick start tips: - Use Boolean operators when searching more than one keyword.
-See: Searching with Booleans. - Use straight quotations ("Jane Doe") to send the query as one phrase, Jane Doe. - Use the exact: search operator (exact:fullz) to prevent word stemming, and search for exact matches of that term.
+More Information: Searching with Booleans. - Use straight quotations ("Jane Doe") to send the query as one phrase, Jane Doe. - Use the exact: search operator (exact:fullz) to prevent word stemming, and search for exact matches of that term.
 See: Stemming and Searching for Exact Terms. - 2.
-Use the left drop-down menu to open Search Tools, which include these options: - Entity Search: the best way to search for Emails, CVEs, Credit Cards, Cryptocurrency Addresses, IP Addresses, and Social Security Numbers. - Lexicon: curated lists of commonly searched items and different areas of content in our database. - Query Builder: a helper for search variations or advanced formatting for commonly search items. - Search Blocks: Pre-populated keyword as well as any custom search blocks that you create, are accessible from this menu for easy access. - Templates: pre-populated search templates to help you get started quickly.
+Use the left drop-down menu to open Search Tools, which include these options: - Entity Search: the best way to search for Emails, CVEs, Credit Cards, Cryptocurrency Addresses, IP Addresses, and Social Security Numbers. - Query Builder: a helper for search variations or advanced formatting for commonly search items. - Search Blocks: Pre-populated keyword as well as any custom search blocks that you create, are accessible from this menu for easy access. - Templates: pre-populated search templates to help you get started quickly. - 3.
+Once you've started searching, Recent Searches and Saved Searches will also appear in the Search Tools menu, for easy access.

-- Once you've started searching, Recent Searches and Saved Searches will also appear in the Search Tools menu, for easy access. - 4.
-Click on the right Filter menu to refine your search, create targeted queries, and select options.
-More information about these is provided in this section: Filters, Dates, Advanced Search Options. - 5.
+- 4. Click on the right Lexicon icon to open the Lexicon and filter to (or exclude) darknet sites of interest.
+More information is provided in this section: Lexicon. - 5.
+Click on the right Filter icon to open the Filter menu.
+More information about these is provided in this section: Filters, Dates, Advanced Search Options. - 6.
 Guidelines for using multiple search components (Filters, Lexicon entries, and free text) in the same search.
-Generally, using multiple different search components AND together; using multiple of the same search component (but different values) OR together: - Lexicon Market, Lexicon Exploit in same search-AND - Lexicon Actor, Lexicon Actor in the same search-OR - Network (Tor), Network (Discord) in the same search-OR - Entity Search, Search Bar Free Txt in the same search-AND
+Using multiple different search components AND together; using multiple of the same search component (but different values) OR together: - Lexicon Market, Lexicon Forum in same search-OR - Search Bar Free Text and Lexicon Paste in the same search-AND - Network (Tor), Network (Discord) in the same search-OR - Entity Search, Search Bar Free Text in the same search-AND